-While listening to Pres.
-Boyd K. Packer’s talk given in the April 2011 General Conference of The Church of Jesus Christ of Latter-day Saints, I was struck by the phrase he used from the book of Acts, “cloven tongues of fire.”
+There is a phrase in the book of Acts – “cloven tongues of fire” – that describes an experience of great power.
 The context of the phrase is day of Pentecost.
 During this great outpouring of the Spirit of the Lord, many great sights were seen, many great sounds were heard, and many great feelings were felt.
 We read, “And suddenly there came a sound from heaven as of a rushing mighty wind, and it filled all the house where they were sitting.
 And there appeared unto them cloven tongues like as of fire, and it sat upon each of them.
 And they were all filled with the Holy Ghost, and began to speak with other tongues, as the Spirit gave them utterance.”
 (Acts 2:2-4).

 I started thinking about the term “cloven tongues of fire”.
 What does that phrase mean?
 How it is phrased in Acts makes it seem like those present saw flames around them.
 This might be the case but we get clarification of what this phrase means in the Doctrine and Covenants, part of the canon of scripture for The Church of Jesus Christ of Latter-day Saints.
 We read: “Let it be fulfilled upon them, as upon those on the day of Pentecost; let the gift of tongues be poured out upon thy people, even cloven tongues as of fire, and the interpretation thereof.”
 (D&C 109:36).